-The Number Assignment Module (NAM) is
+The Number Assignment Module (NAM) is a section of memory that retains information about the phone's characteristics, such as the assigned telephone number, system identifi-cation number, and options information.
 Two methods are available to program the NAM using the keypad: Test Mode and User Mode.